Paper Giant

 How We Navigate Client Constraints

-When clients (especially government) say they can't pay participants, we:
+When clients say they can't pay participants, we:

 1. Reframe the language — We use "reimbursement" or "recognition of expertise" instead of "incentives"

-2. Suggest partnerships — Community organisations can often distribute payments when government can't
+2. Suggest partnerships — Community organisations can often distribute payments when the client can't directly

 3. Find existing mechanisms — Vouchers, catering, or transport support often fit within procurement rules